cosmology-tech/interchainjs/docs/auth.md

 Usually it can be instantiated from constructor or static methods.

 - `fromMnemonic` makes an instance from a mnemonic words string.
-This instance can both `sign` and `verify`.
+This instance can both `sign`.

 Let's have a look at the properties and methods that `Auth` interface exposes and what they mean: